fakhrizulkifli/Defeating-PHP-GD-imagecreatefromgif/README.md

 ![after](http://i.imgur.com/E9Ycpro.png "After Recreate")

->Now, the PHP backdoor is append at that blank space because this is the only space stay the same before and after the recreation process.
+>Now, the PHP backdoor is append at that blank space because this is the only space that stay the same before and after the recreation process.

 ![before](http://i.imgur.com/6UxVL50.png "Before Injection")

->Voila!, as you can see the code is still there even after the recreation of new image file.
+>Voila !, as you can see the code is still there even after the recreation of new image file.

 ![after](http://i.imgur.com/37tjMQS.png "After Injection")